Sourdough Potato Buns are super soft with just a hint of sweetness. Active sourdough starter gives the buns great flavor and texture.

 - Sesame seeds for garnish (optional)

-- Peel and chop the potato to 1" dice.
+- Peel and chop 8 oz russet potato to 1" dice.
 You should have 1 heaping cup of diced potatoes.
-In a small saucepan, combine the milk and diced potato.
+In a small saucepan, combine 12 oz whole milk and diced potato.
 Bring the milk to a simmer and cook until the potato is very tender.
 Stir frequently and watch the pot for boil overs.

 - Remove the pan from the heat.
 Transfer the milk to a large mixing bowl or the bowl of a stand mixer.
-Add butter and use a fork or potato masher to mash the potato into the milk.
-Add the sugar, salt and egg.
+Add 1 oz unsalted butter and use a fork or potato masher to mash the potato into the milk.
+Add 1 oz granulated sugar,1 ½ teaspoons table salt and 1 large egg.
 Check the temperature.
 If needed, cool until the mixture is about 110F, or slightly warmer than body temp.

 - Transfer the dough to a lightly oiled bowl, turning once to coat the dough.
 Cover the bowl and set it aside at room temperature for 3 hours.
 Every hour or so check on the progress of the dough by folding it over itself in the bowl.
 This will help redistribute the yeast too.
 After about 3 hours the dough should be lively, elastic and airy.
 If the dough is still sluggish give it another hour or two at room temperature.